cchauve/PlasBin-flow/example/preprocessing/README.md

 # Preprocessing samples for PlasBin-flow

-The file `input.csv` contains an example (composed of three *Campylobacter* samples) of running PlasBin-flow preprocessing.
+The file `input.csv` contains an example (composed of two assemblies of a *Campylobacter* sample, one Unicycler assembly and one SKESA assembly) of running PlasBin-flow preprocessing.

 To preprocess the three samples, using the GC intervals computed in the tuning (see [../tuning/](../tuning)) the command is